-Boat Building School Selection
+School Selection Criteria

 Boat building schools provide students with the knowledge they need to build and repair various types of watercraft.
 Naval architecture and marine engineering programs, offered at the bachelor's and master's levels, go into greater depth in their education about marine craft than do programs at the diploma level.
 Considerations when deciding upon a boat building school include:

 Boat Building Program Overviews